quimnuss/EcoDuet/README.md

 - [~] Add visual instructions to the Tutorial level on what to do
 - [x] Make a pig elder seed, a fox elder seed and a stag elder seed.
 - [ ] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
-- [ ] Add a Level select menu
+- [x] Add a Level select menu

 Empty levels could be actually a tutorial level.
 That way we practice travelling between maps as well.

 ### Fase 2.5: Ship Alpha

-- [ ] Add a Level select menu
+- [x] Add a Level select menu
 - [ ] Ship a demo of the game
 - [ ] Add a demo video
 - [ ] Create socials

 ### Fase 3 : Dungeoning

-- [ ] Add map travel with state conservation
+- [-] Add map travel with state conservation
 - [x] Make a procedural map for the tree Elder
 - [ ] Add three pedestal actors, if the player places three trees there, the tree seed will appear and or the tree Elder will appear.
 Or maybe the Elder tree should be there already.
 - [ ] Build a change-map and make a dungeon map with the animal elder seeds in them.